All rules go out the window and who doesn’t like to let their hair down every once in a while?

 The term “Izakaya,” loosely translates to “stay-drink-place,” perfectly encapsulating the intention of this popular Brooklyn brunch spot.

-Sticking with the theme, my recommendation is to get the Japanese breakfast set (roasted bluefish, short grain rice, seasonal vegetables and velvety miso soup) and souffle pancake (fluffy hotcake, honey maple butter, sesame).
+Sticking with theme, my recommendation is to get the Japanese breakfast set (roasted bluefish, short grain rice, seasonal vegetables and velvety miso soup) and souffle pancake (fluffy hotcake, honey maple butter, sesame).

 Unless you frequent Japan, there’s a high probability the souffle pancake is unlike anything you’ve ever tried before.
 Seriously, it’s my single-favorite Brooklyn brunch dish, don’t miss it.

-You might enjoy reading: 5 Perfected Pancakes in New York City (You Need to Try)
+You might enjoy reading.
+5 Perfected Pancakes in New York City (You Need to Try)

 Sunday in Brooklyn

-Website: Sunday in Brooklyn
+Website— Sunday in Brooklyn

-Neighborhood: Williamsburg
+Neighborhood.
+Williamsburg

-Location: 348 Wythe Ave, Brooklyn, NY
+Location.
+348 Wythe Ave, Brooklyn, NY

 Sunday in Brooklyn strives to be the jack of all trades.
 A popular neighborhood haunt from morning to night, the restaurant serves some of the best brunch in Brooklyn.
-This is the place to go for excellent libations, unpretentious staff, great vibes and hearty brunch fare.
+This the place to go for excellent libations, unpretentious staff, great vibes and hearty brunch fare.

 Flirt with some appetizers like the ricotta toast with roasted berries and cinnamon rolls before committing to an entree.
 The gravy-smothered cheddar biscuits and signature hazelnut praline pancakes are a must-order in my book!

-Local’s Recommendation: Try to score a seat at the rooftop garden if you’re visiting in the summer.
+Local’s Recommendation.
+Try to score a seat at the rooftop garden if you’re visiting in the summer.

 Verde on Smith

-Website: Verde on Smith
+Website— Verde on Smith

-Neighborhood: Cobble Hill
+Neighborhood.
+Cobble Hill

-Location: 216 Smith St, Brooklyn, NY
+Location.
+216 Smith St, Brooklyn, NY

 Verde on Smith is an Italian restaurant that seamlessly delves into Brooklyn’s brunch scene.
 The large menu is full of classics, from eggs Benedict and cheesy omelettes to smoked salmon crepes and avocado toast.
 It’s a great spot to brunch with a group because there’s so much variety.